basicallyphiona/basicallyphiona/README.md

 - 👋 Hi, I’m Phiona Nicole Tumbaga.
-- 👀 I’m currently a college student.
-Majoring in CS with a minor in cyber security.
+- 👀 I’m recent college grad, Bachelor of Science in Computer Science with a minor in CyberSecurity.
 - 🌱 I want to learn more about python, java, and c++.
 - 💞️ I’m looking to collaborate and work on more complex side projects.
+- ⌚ I am currently working on developing my passion project.

 <!---
 basicallyphiona/basicallyphiona is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.